nicholascu/User-Password-Authentication-Skeleton/README.md

 User-Password-Authentication-Skeleton
 =====================================
-A rails app that contains the essential skeleton for User/Passowrd Authentication/Sessions.
+A rails app that contains the essential skeleton of User/Passowrd Authentication/Sessions for reference.

-- NC
+by NC